Hearing Process

 Current Hearing Policies

 The Board of Adjustment has moved to holding semi-virtual hearings.
 A quorum of Board members will be physically present in the hearing room.
 Remaining Board members will attend the hearings virtually.
 City staff, Appellants, and members of the public have the option to either attend in person or through Zoom.
-Please see the Information Sheet(PDF, 131KB) for hearing policies, and please visit the Current Docket page for the link to attend the hearings.
+Please visit the Current Docket page for the link to attend the hearings.

 If you want to participate in a hearing and need assistance doing so please contact the Board’s staff so we can ensure you can participate.
 If you need assistance, please get in touch with the Board’s staff by 8:00 am, the day prior to the hearing